 All of my friends had nice clubs: Ping, Ben Hogan, Titleist, Wilson, Tailor Made.
-These were the same clubs used by the golfers at Brae Burn.
+These were the same clubs used by the members at Brae Burn.
 When I suggested those brands to my father, he waved them off.
 “Son, I know a guy, friend of mine, makes custom golf clubs.
 Better than all that other crap.
 Let me give him a call.”

-My dad grabbed his Dunkin Donuts coffee from the cup holder and got out of the car, laboriously, groaning Je-sus Christ like he always did when he rose from a sitting position.
+My dad grabbed his Dunkin Donuts coffee and got out of the car, laboriously, groaning Je-sus Christ like he always did when he rose from a sitting position.
 The car rocked side to side from the weight displacement.
 I watched him as he headed up the front path in that slow gait of his, sipping his coffee while adjusting his trademark Irish cap.
 He reached the front door and knocked.
 The sky darkened and the rain fell harder.

 But how would he know my old man?

 “Danny, this is Joe, Angie Cedrone’s oldest boy, from up Hawthorne Street,” my dad informed me as I shook the man’s hand.

 He looked vaguely familiar.
 “Did you…used to work one of the food stands at the carnival?”
 I asked him.
 The “carnival” was Newton’s annual Italian street fair, held in the middle of July at Hawthorne Park.